-As the VP of Design and team manager of 5 designers, my design point of view is constantly solicited for many development projects.
-Many of the projects I work on a weekly basis are related to theater seating industries.
-The company I work for has been providing spectator seating solutions for a wide range of venues, including arenas, theatres, stadiums, concert halls, and auditoriums.
-We are also well known for our expertise in resolving fixed seating requirements for the institutional market in venues like schools, colleges and universities, libraries, places of worship, healthcare facilities and military bases.
+Part of Raymond’s role is to share his design point of view for development projects - many of the ones he works on are related to theater seating.
+Ducharme is well-known for providing spectator seating solutions and for their expertise in resolving fixed seating requirements for the institutional market in venues like schools, colleges and universities, libraries, places of worship, healthcare facilities, and military bases.
 The projects he works on are basically custom seat development for these spaces.

-Autodesk Inventor and similar software are simply not the right tools for concept creation.
-They are not easy to learn or use.
-In my opinion, they were not created for design managers like me who need to create concepts and be able to present those ideas quickly without the need for a high-end portable computer.
+"Autodesk Inventor and similar software are simply not the right tools for concept creation.
+They are neither easy to learn nor use.
+In my opinion, they were not created for design managers like me who need to create concepts and be able to present those ideas quickly without the need for a high-end portable computer."

-I would advise everyone who is just starting out not to be afraid of difficulties of learning the software.
-It actually is not that hard.
-I keep learning all the time by attending biweekly webinars hosted by Shapr3D.
+“I would advise everyone who is just starting out not to be afraid of the difficulties of learning the software.
+It’s actually not that hard.
+I keep learning all the time by attending the biweekly webinars hosted by Shapr3D.
 They have so many valuable tips and tricks on how to model and how to make your workflow more efficient.
-Take advantage of them!
+Take advantage of them!”

 Like the article?
 Spread the word by sharing